 In this situation, moving the king would put it in check.
 So it is not allowed to castle in this position.

 Also Read: Can You Castle Out Of Check?

 In the given situation, you can’t castle because the place between the king and rook is not empty.
-Remember, a king can’t jump over the other pieces nor the rook.
+Remember, a king or rook can’t jump over the other pieces.

-So if there is a chess piece between them then castling can’t be done.
-However, if that piece is removed and the space between the king and rook becomes vacant then you are allowed to castle as long as other rules are also followed.
+So if there is a chess piece between them, castling can’t be done.
+However, if that piece is removed and the space between the king and rook becomes vacant, you are allowed to castle as long as other rules are followed.

-So I hope now you exactly know when you can castle and when you can’t castle.
+So I hope you know exactly when you can castle and when you can’t castle.
 If you found this article helpful, please share it.
-Thanks.
+Thanks!